alphagov/govspeak-preview/README.md

-# Govspeak Preview
+# Govspeak preview

 A tiny app for previewing and converting [Govspeak](https://github.com/alphagov/govspeak).

-Govspeak is a markdown-derived mark-up language used by [GOV.UK](https://github.com/alphagov).
+Govspeak is a Markdown-derived mark-up language used by [GOV.UK](https://github.com/alphagov).

 ## Updating the guide